 So I brought my big telephoto zoom lens to Scripps Pier in La Jolla on April 28.
 The governor had just reopened the beaches, and there was a festive atmosphere along the shore as dozens of surfers headed into the dark waters.

 On this particular night I wasn't going for the beautiful but familiar wide shot of the thin blue wave line running the length of the beach.
 I wanted to try to get something tight, with detail, and the unexpected night surfers added a dynamic element.
 I was hopeful but realistic about my chances of getting any "keepers."
 In the end, I was lucky to capture an image I've never seen before.

 My 200-500mm telephoto lens is really "slow" by sports photography standards, f 5.6 wide open.
 But, it's a good sharp lens with great vibration reduction.
-So for the first time I set my ISO (camera's light sensitivity) to max, an insane 51200.
+So for the first time I set my ISO to a whopping 51200.
 I knew the result would be a collection of super noisy (grainy) images, which I would try to fix in post-production.